abhishekprakash256/ML-Stack/Hands_on_mahine_learning/Notes/ch-4.md

 As we saw in Chapters 1 and 2, a good way to reduce overfitting is to regularize the model (i.e., to constrain it): the fewer degrees of freedom it has, the harder it will be for it to overfit the data.
 For example, a simple way to regularize a polynomial model is to reduce the number of polynomial degrees.
 For a linear model, regularization is typically achieved by constraining the weights of the model.
 We will now look at Ridge Regression, Lasso Regression, and Elastic Net, which implement three different ways to constrain the weights.

+**Batch Gradient Descent**
+To implement Gradient Descent, you need to compute the gradient of the cost function with regards to each model parameter θj.
+In other words, you need to calculate how much the cost function will change if you change θj just a little bit.
+This is called a partial derivative.
+It is like asking “what is the slope of the mountain under my feet if I face east?” and then asking the same question facing north (and so on for all other dimensions, if you can imagine a universe with more than three dimensions).

+**Stochastic Gradient Descent**
+The main problem with Batch Gradient Descent is the fact that it uses the whole training set to compute the gradients at every step, which makes it very slow when the training set is large.
+At the opposite extreme, Stochastic Gradient Descent just picks a random instance in the training set at every step and computes the gradients based only on that single instance.
+Obviously this makes the algorithm much faster since it has very little data to manipulate at every iteration.
+It also makes it possible to rain on huge training sets, since only one instance needs to be in memory at each iteration (SGD can be implemented as an out-of-core algorithm.7)